kabiromohd/Life_Expectancy_Prediction/README.md

   - Checked for outliers
   - Checked for Duplicates
 - train data
-  - trained model using the random forest regressor after ascertaining it to produce the best model
+  - trained best model using the random forest regressor after ascertaining it to produce the best model with obtained parameters via *train.py* script
   - Catergorical variables were encoded using the DictVectorizer

 ### Put your model into a web service
-- model was put in a flask webservice via the predict.py script, see file in github folder for project setup are pipenv Virtual Environment, by opening cli on your system and run
+- model was put in a flask webservice via the *predict.py* script, see file in github folder for project setup are pipenv Virtual Environment, by opening cli on your system and run

 ```